 If you're new to GitHub, how do you start working with it without accidentally deleting everyone's repositories...or the Internet (hey, it could happen).

-Over the week, I've compiled a list of resources for beginners to learn more about the fundamentals and how to get started with GitHub.
+So let's dig into this list of resources for beginners to learn more about the fundamentals and how to get started with Git and GitHub.

 What better place to go than to the source (excuse the pun).
 You don't even need to know how to code to use this tutorial.
 This allows you to create a repository, create a branch, create a pull request, and merge your changes.